Buy Encephabol in liquid or tablet form with 3–7 day fast domestic delivery within the US ($5) – just choose “Ships from: US (+15%)”

 Encephabol (Pyritinol) is a cholinergic nootropic drug that is used to restore impaired cognitive functions and treat dementia.

-By its chemical structure, Pyritinol is a vitamin B6 derivative which is obtained by bonding two molecules of pyridoxine with a disulfide bridge.
+By its chemical structure, Pyritinol is a vitamin B6 derivative that is obtained by bonding two molecules of pyridoxine with a disulfide bridge.
 However, the pharmacological action of Encephabol differs from that of Vitamin B6.

-Pyritinol does not produce a significant effect on aminergic systems, having practically no influence on levels, turnover, and uptake of dopamine, serotonin, GABA and norepinephrine.
-Its main mechanism of action is cholinergic, antioxidant and vasodilatory.
+Pyritinol does not produce a significant effect on aminergic systems, having practically no influence on levels, turnover, and uptake of dopamine, serotonin, GABA, and norepinephrine.
+Its main mechanism of action is cholinergic, antioxidant, and vasodilatory.